exosphere-project/exosphere/docs/adr/guest-utilities.md

 ## Decision and Consequences

-- Create an `exosphere-guest-utilities` python package
+- Create an `exosphere-guest-utilities` rust project
   - Implement an HTTP / Websocket service, exposing a OpenRPC documented JSON-RPC 2.0 interface
-    - [https://python-openrpc.burkard.cloud/](python-openrpc) is an easy toolkit for building the JSON-RPC router and exporting the schema
+    - [https://crates.io/crates/jsonrpsee](jsonrpsee) provides a JSON-RPC implementation
+    - [https://crates.io/crates/axum](axum) is a powerful library for developing web applications
+    - [https://github.com/MystenLabs/sui/tree/main/crates/sui-json-rpc](sui-json-rpc) has macros allowing auto-generation of the OpenRPC schema
   - Extend the current `cloud-config` or `ansible` to deploy this to /opt/exosphere_guest_utils and enable the service

 ## Elm Client implementation

-The proposed structure is split into four components
+The proposed structure is split into three components

 1. Types